 - Grain line

-- Stitching accuracy

 - Pressing

-- Seam finish
+- Stitching accuracySeam finish

-- Grading and clipping
+- Grading and clipping Stains/soil

-- Stains/soil

 RIBBON AWARD SPONSOR All ribbons in the Open Class Sewing Department are sponsored by: Grays Harbor Master Quilters

 - A. Youth persons 16 years of age and under

 - B. Adult persons 17-61 years of age

 - C. Seniors persons 62 year of age and over